Anja Rubik: Awards

 Throughout her modelling career, Rubik received carious prizes in recognition of her personal style and achievements as a model.
 These include the Złoty Nos Award (2008, Pani magazine), Prix de la Moda (2021, Marie Claire), the Plejada Top Ten Award (2012, Onet) and the Elle Style Icon Award (2014, Elle).
 Anja is also an honorary citizen of her hometown, Rzeszów.

 2018 marks an important period in Rubik's work as an activist.
 She was named Glamour's "Woman of the Year", and a Gazeta Wyborcza magazine "Superhero" for her #SEXEDpl campaign.
 The same year, Anja was further awarded with the Gwiazdy Dobroczynności Prize in recognition for her work as the founder of the SEXEDpl Foundation.
 Later in 2018, Rubik, as an advocate for environment causes, was also given the Elle x H&M Conscious Award.

+In 2024, Rubik was awarded the Freedom of Speech Medal (Polish: Medal Wolnoćsi Słowa) at a ceremony held in the European Solidarity Centre in Gdańsk.
+She was recognized for her "courageous use of free speech" in her advocacy for women's rights and fight for youth access to sexual education in Poland.

 Personal life

 Rubik and her longtime boyfriend, Serbian model Sasha Knezevic, became engaged just before Christmas 2010 in Vienna.
 They married on 16 July 2011 in Deia, Majorca.
 In October 2015, Anja confirmed that they had separated and later divorced.